Fire: Early human control

-Here, food is cooked in a cauldron above fire in South Africa.
+Food being cooked in a cauldron above fire in South Africa.

 By the Neolithic Revolution, during the introduction of grain-based agriculture, people all over the world used fire as a tool in landscape management.
 These fires were typically controlled burns or "cool fires", as opposed to uncontrolled "hot fires", which damage the soil.
-Hot fires destroy plants and animals, and endanger communities.
-This is especially a problem in the forests of today where traditional burning is prevented in order to encourage the growth of timber crops.
+Hot fires destroy plants and animals and endanger communities.
+This is especially a problem in the forests of today where traditional burning is prevented to encourage the growth of timber crops.
 Cool fires are generally conducted in the spring and autumn.
 They clear undergrowth, burning up biomass that could trigger a hot fire should it get too dense.
 They provide a greater variety of environments, which encourages game and plant diversity.
-For humans, they make dense, impassable forests traversable.
+Humans make dense, impassable forests traversable.

-Another human use for fire in regards to landscape management is its use to clear land for agriculture.
-Slash-and-burn agriculture is still common across much of tropical Africa, Asia and South America.
+Another human use of fire in landscape management is to clear land for agriculture.
+Slash-and-burn agriculture is still common across much of tropical Africa, Asia, and South America.
 For small farmers, controlled fires are a convenient way to clear overgrown areas and release nutrients from standing vegetation back into the soil.
 However, this useful strategy is also problematic.
-Growing population, fragmentation of forests and warming climate are making the earth's surface more prone to ever-larger escaped fires.
-These harm ecosystems and human infrastructure, cause health problems, and send up spirals of carbon and soot that may encourage even more warming of the atmosphere – and thus feed back into more fires.
+A growing population, forest fragmentation, and a warming climate are making the Earth's surface more prone to ever-larger escaped fires.
+These harm ecosystems and human infrastructure, cause health problems, and send spirals of carbon and soot into the atmosphere that may encourage even more warming – and thus feed back into more fires.
 Globally today, as much as 5 million square kilometres – an area more than half the size of the United States – burns in a given year.